 5. Iowa DT Mike Daniels: Daniels put up some nice numbers last season -- 11 tackles for loss, four sacks -- and should be more productive as he takes the lead with the Hawkeyes' defensive line this fall.
 After starting eight games in 2010, Daniels will see an increased role as Iowa tries to replace standout linemen Karl Klug, Clayborn and Christian Ballard.

 6. Nebraska LB Lavonte David: Don't count out Big Ten linebackers from recording eight sacks or more, and Nebraska's David certainly seems capable of reaching the milestone.
-David had six tackles, 15 tackles for loss and seven quarterback hurries in 2010.
+David had six sacks, 15 tackles for loss and seven quarterback hurries in 2010.
 Nebraska isn't afraid to blitz him, and he'll do some damage in opposing backfields this fall.

 7. A Michigan defensive lineman: The switch to the 4-3 and Greg Mattison's arrival as coordinator should spark Michigan's pass rush this fall.
 Defensive end Ryan Van Bergen and tackle Mike Martin are two players I could see reaching eight sacks this fall.
 Van Bergen will have to double his total and Martin must make an even bigger jump, but both men should benefit from the offseason changes.